 One of the things people do not always consider when moving to the tropics is routine maintenance.
-Here is an example – On Sunday I was looking for cooler to take to the beach and found many of the zippers were stuck.
-Within the last 6 months I had done my routine maintenance and used some coconut oil to make sure they were all working well, now most of them need to be re-oiled.
+Here is an example – On Sunday I was looking for a cooler to take to the beach and found many of the zippers were stuck.
+Within the last 6 months, I had done my routine maintenance and used some coconut oil to make sure they were all working well, now most of them need to be re-oiled.
 A second example would be, the rust that keeps trying to form in the grooves of our cutlery.

-Another strange phenomenon that happens here is cheap plastic breakdown, lost count of the times I have gone to pick something up and had a piece break off in my hand.
+Another strange phenomenon that happens here is cheap plastic breakdown, I lost count of the times I have gone to pick something up and had a piece break off in my hand.

 Tropical Living Tip

 In some cases, it is better to loan something out than not use it.
 We did not use our spare tv for about 3 months and when I recently loaned it to Dick, the picture took a while to come in clear.
 The good news was, after a day’s use it was working fine.
 Had I not loaned him the tv, it likely would have deteriorated more by the time we got to use it.

 Although not an official celebration in Belize, we asked some of our Std 3 (approx 5th grade) students what they were thankful for.
 Here are some of their replies:

 “I am thankful for the library and computer lab, and for the sports balls and netballs and the food.
 I am thankful for the principal and the school and for all your time.”
 Damaris